 2 | Contracts | Contract | Document_ID | - | Contract | 2 |

-value in this field is reserved for the main
+The -1 value in this field is reserved for the main document type.

 The DTName field contains the name of document type as seen by HyperDoc users e.g. in the tab labels above of the document list.